nyp-sit/sdaai/onboard.md

 - After accepting the course offering, the following events will happen:
   - Make the course payment once you have accepted the offer.
   - Attend the course briefing conducted by the Course Manager prior to the start of the course.
   - Upload your photo in STEP.
-The photo requirement is listed in STEP via https://stms.polite.edu.sg/identity
+The photo requirement is listed in STEP via https://stms.polite.edu.sg/identity or you can refer to [Student Card](https://github.com/nyp-sit/sdaai/blob/main/onboard.md#student-card)
-  - Upon receipt of your NYP email address, check your access via Outlook.
+  - Upon receipt of your NYP email address, check your access via Outlook - https://outlook.com

 ### OP02
 Question: What are the internet links needed for this course?